JetBrains/teamcity-documentation/topics/upgrade.md

 Before upgrading TeamCity:

-1. For a major upgrade, review what you will be getting in [What's New](what-s-new-in-teamcity-2020-1.md) (follow the links at the bottom of What's New if you are upgrading not from the previous major release).
+1. For a major upgrade, review what you will be getting in [What's New](what-s-new-in-teamcity.md) (follow the links at the bottom of What's New if you are upgrading not from the previous major release).
-2. [Check your license keys](#Licensing) unless you are upgrading within bugfix releases of the same major `X.X` version.
+2. [Check your license keys](#Licensing) unless you are upgrading within bugfix releases of the same major `YYYY.N` version.
-3. [Download](http://www.jetbrains.com/teamcity/download/) the new TeamCity version ([extended download options](https://confluence.jetbrains.com/display/TW/Previous+Releases+Downloads)).
+3. [Download](http://www.jetbrains.com/teamcity/download/) the new TeamCity version ([extended download options](previous-releases-downloads.md)).
 4. Carefully review the __[Upgrade Notes](upgrade-notes.md)__.
 5. Consider probing the upgrade on a [test server](how-to.md#Test-drive+Newer+TeamCity+Version+before+Upgrade)
-6. If you have non\-bundled plugins installed, check plugin pages for compatibility with the new version and upgrade/uninstall the plugins if necessary
+6. If you have non-bundled plugins installed, check plugin pages for compatibility with the new version and upgrade/uninstall the plugins if necessary

 To upgrade the server:
 1. [Back up the current TeamCity data](teamcity-data-backup.md) including settings, database, and supplementary data.
 You will need the backup to roll back to the previous version in the unlikely event of the upgrade failure.